FooSoft/vim-argwrap/README.md

 ## Examples ##

-Below are some examples of common use cases demonstrating the capabilities of vim-argwrap.
+Below are some examples of common use cases demonstrating the capabilities of argwrap.vim.
 Note that the extension functions identically regardless if it is being applied to a function call, list or dictionary definition.

 Let's begin with a simple function invocation.
 When there are many arguments being passed to the function, we often wish